AMDESE/sev-tool/readme.md

      ```
     This means that the ccp driver was able to run the Init command against the SEV firmware.
     Note: You might also see a dmesg line noting that "Direct firmware load for amd/sev.fw failed with error -2".
 This just means that the firmware file is not there for the ccp driver to run the Download_Firmware command on startup, and you will be running with the SEV firmware that is provided in the BIOS.
 This is totally normal.
   - Note if running Linux, it is recommended that your OS come with a Kernel that supports SEV by default (Ubuntu 18.10 or later, etc) to have the latest Kernel headers and libc.
 If you start with an older Kernel and use a Kernel upgrade utility (ex: ukuu in Ubuntu) to update the Kernel manually, this will give you the newest Kernel headers, but you will have an old version of libc, which processed the older Kernel headers, not the new ones.
-It’s (probably) possible to update libc and have it process the new Kernel Keaders, but it’s a lot of work.
+It’s (probably) possible to update libc and have it process the new Kernel Headers, but it’s a lot of work.

 ## Downloading the SEV-Tool
 1. Boot into a Kernel that supports SEV (see above to confirm your Kernel supports SEV)